jhugman/paise2/docs/plugins/spec.md

 8. **Simple load ordering**: Discovery order for plugins within same phase (can be enhanced later)
 9. **Immutable data objects**: All data structures use immutable patterns with copy/merge methods
 10. **Resumable operations**: System can restart and resume processing with minimal duplicate work
-11. **Job-based processing**: Most operations are handled through a job queue system
+11. **Task-based processing**: Most operations are handled through a task queue system
-12. **Pluggable infrastructure**: Job queues, state storage, and caches are provided by plugins
+12. **Pluggable infrastructure**: Task queues, state storage, and caches are provided by plugins

 ### Plugin Discovery